Complete Guide to Dendera Temple Egypt from Luxor (2026)

 A Note on DIY Travel in Egypt

-If you’re wondering whether you can travel around Egypt independently, without a guide or a tour package, the answer is yes — you absolutely can.
+If you’re wondering whether you can travel around Egypt independently, without a guide or a tour package, the answer is yes.
+You absolutely can.

 And you can do it on a budget too.